maxitg/SetReplace/README.md

 ## ToPatternRules

-**`ToPatternRules`** is a convenience function used to quickly enter rules such as the one mentioned previously
+**`ToPatternRules`** is a convenience function used to quickly enter rules such as the one mentioned previously:
 ```
 {{v1_, v2_, v3_}, {v2_, v4_, v5_}} :>
  Module[{v6}, {{v5, v6, v1}, {v6, v4, v2}, {v4, v5, v3}}]